PhD in Environmental Sciences

 Current position: Assistant Professor at Universidad del Valle, Colombia

-In 2010 she was awarded a Green Talent for her approach, which is ideally suited for climate-friendly, sustainable urban planning in the future.
-Thanks to her participation, she worked as a visiting researcher at the United Nations University in Bonn, studying urban vulnerability to climate change in informal settlements.
-Following this she started joint research projects on community participation and participatory urban design to reduce vulnerability and adaptation to climate change from a local perspective by using approaches from tactical urbanism.
+Thanks to her Green Talents participation, she worked as a visiting researcher at the United Nations University in Bonn, studying urban vulnerability to climate change in informal settlements.
+Following this, she started joint research projects on community participation and participatory urban design to reduce vulnerability and adaptation to climate change from a local perspective by using approaches from tactical urbanism.

 2010-2011 Emerging Leaders in the Americas programme winner, Canadian Government